aurelegermain/ACO-FROST_BE-grain/README.md

 ## Arguments

 - `grain_structure_name.xyz` XYZ file containing the grain structure **Mandatory**
 - `-level int` the grid level wanted by the user.
-Level 0 has 12 grid points, 1 has 42, 3 has 162.
-Default = 0.
+Level 0 has 12 grid points, 1 has 42, 3 has 162. *Default = 0.*
 - `-mol str` Molecule to study.
 Example: H2O. **Mandatory**
-- `-g str ot int` GFN-xTB method to use (0,1,2 or ff).
-Default = 2.
+- `-g str or int` GFN-xTB method to use (0,1,2 or ff). *Default = 2.*
-- `-r float` Radius size in Ångström to use during the unfixed computation of the BEs.
-Default = 5.
+- `-r float` Radius size in Ångström to use during the unfixed computation of the BEs. *Default = 5.*
 - `-restart int` Indicates for the calculation is a restart.
-The BE to restart to needs to be specified.
-Default = 0.
+The BE to restart to needs to be specified. *Default = 0.*
 - `-gc int int` After a first calculation if the user wants the grid to be increased.
-Takes two arguments, the previous grid level and the new grid level desired.
-Default = 0 0.
+Takes two arguments, the previous grid level and the new grid level desired. *Default = 0 0.*
-- `-onlyfixed` Only the computation with the grain entirely fixed is done.
+- `-onlyfixed` Only the computation with the grain entirely fixed is done. *Default = False.*
-- `-onlyunfixed` Only the conutation with the unfixed radius is done. **Needs the fixed files.** Argument to use to continue a previous computation using ` -onlyfixed`.
+- `-onlyunfixed` Only the conutation with the unfixed radius is done. **Needs the fixed files.** Argument to use to continue a previous computation using ` -onlyfixed`. *Default = False.*
-- `-onlyfreq` Only frequencies computations. **Needs the fixed and unfixed files.** Argument to use to continue a previous computation.
+- `-onlyfreq` Only frequencies computations. **Needs the fixed and unfixed files.** Argument to use to continue a previous computation. *Default = False.*
-- `-nofreq` No frequencies computation done.
+- `-nofreq` No frequencies computation done. *Default = False.*
 - `-nofixed` No computation with the entire grain fixed done. **Needs the fixed files**.
-Argument to use to ontinue a previous computation.
+Argument to use to ontinue a previous computation. *Default = False.*
-- `-om` BE computation without fixing anything.
+- `-om` BE computation without fixing anything. *Default = False.*

 ## References
 <a id ="1">[1]</a>